...

 The most common materials that can be processed with stamping are Steel, Aluminum, Brass, Copper, Titanium, Stainless steel and Nickel-chromium alloys, Polystyrene, Polypropylene, Polycarbonate, Fiberglass, Carbon fiber, and others.

-What are the common industries that use the stamping process?
+What are the common industries that use the metal stamping process?

 References